Allo Pricing Explained: Plans, Costs, and Features

 Is Allo a good business phone system?

-Allo appears to offer a useful feature set for small businesses, including AI call summaries, voicemail transcription, virtual receptionist capabilities, customizable greetings, call forwarding, call history tracking, and lead capture tools [1].
-UK buyers should weigh those features against pricing clarity, UK number support, VAT, data protection requirements, and local support expectations.
+Allo appears to offer a useful feature set for small businesses, including AI call summaries, voicemail transcription, virtual receptionist capabilities, customizable greetings, call forwarding, call history tracking, and lead capture tools.
+Buyers should weigh those features against pricing clarity, UK number support, VAT, data protection requirements, and local support expectations.

 What is Allo Business?